Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 • Finally, weigh the residue left on the filter.
 Thereafter, you can calculate the volatile solids in the sample using the following formula: VSS, mg/l=Weight of Material Lost by burning(g)sample volume (ml)

-In the 1970s, with the advancement of technology, online instrumentation was developed to monitor MLSS constantly.
+In the 1970s, with the advancement of technology, online instrumentation was developed to monitor MLSS continuously.

-It is helpful in the optimization of Return-activated sludge (RAS) flow for a constant load during influent flow and periods of load variations.
+It is helpful in optimizing the Return-activated sludge (RAS) flow for a constant load during influent flow and periods of load variation.

 However, manual assessment using a sample is still considered a better option, as online instrumentation is costly and requires constant calibration.

-In the past decades, several methods have been developed to analyses and assess MLSS in wastewater treatment.
+In the past decades, several methods have been developed to analyze and assess MLSS in wastewater treatment.

 Oxygen Uptake Rate

-Oxygen Uptake Rate or OUR is the rate at which oxygen is consumed by the biomass.
-It helps in measuring microbial activity as well.
+Oxygen Uptake Rate or OUR is the rate at which the biomass consumes oxygen.
+It also helps in measuring microbial activity.

 When OUR is lower than normal, it indicates that MLSS is affected by toxicity.
 Higher levels show organic overloads.